VFD/UpdatePPTXlinks/README.md

 ## How To change your PPTX (Configure the parameters)
 ### Check and change the URLs
 Check the config file: **PPTXChanger.pds1**.\
-Change the URLs you have to.
+Change the URLs you have to.\
+BE AWARE of the ORDER of CHANGE!
+One at a time.\
+You can accidently change something unexpected.

 <hr style="width: 33%">

 ### Copy your PPTX files